methylDragon/coding-notes/Python 3/01 Python 3 - Introduction.md

 # You don't have to declare your types!
 Python does it for you!
 # Data types are good to know though!
 Here's some common ones
-# string: List of characters
+# string: Immutable array of characters
 # int: Integer
 # long: Integer with more
 # float: Floating Point Number (Decimal)
 # double: Float with more memory space (More decimals)
 # bool: True/False
-# list: Ordered Array of same type
+# list: Mutable ordered Array of same type
 # tuple: Immutable Array of possibly different type
 # dictionary: Keyed Array